 5. Contextual Inquiry

 This method is an excellent way to retrieve reliable information about users, including work preferences, personal behavior, and the scenarios needed for the product.
-These insights are essential at the initial stage of production as you’ll need as much data on personas, features requests, content, and architecture as possible.
+These insights are essential at the initial stage of production as you’ll need as much data on personas, feature requests, content, and architecture as possible.
 Once you release a product, you can also use contextual inquiry to test whether your design actually matches users’ needs.

 6. Eye-tracking Test

 The downside of eye-tracking tests is the cost of equipment and software required.
 You will also need to hire trained technicians to help you operate the device.
-Eye-tracking tests usually involve a smaller group of people, therefore, the results may not be very objective.
+Eye-tracking tests usually involve a smaller group of people.
+Therefore, the results may not be very objective.

 7. Screen Recording Test